Future Lab is Goodwood's innovation pavilion, inspiring industry enthusiasts and future scientists with dynamic tech

 "En la rose je fleurie" or "Like the rose, I flourish" is part of the Richmond coat of Arms and motto

-Play the Park Course and enjoy an unrivalled golfing experience from start to finish.
+Tackle The Park course and enjoy a truly unforgettable golfing experience from start to finish.

-This experience is for a maximum of four people per booking.
+This experience is for a minimum of two people and a maximum of four people per tee time.

 Your round of golf should take you no longer than four hours and 15 minutes.